About ExoticRx

 - Curation: Dosage rules are drafted against published literature and cross-checked against at least one additional source before publication.

-- Revisions: Each entry carries a last reviewed date.
-Entries are re-reviewed at minimum every 24 months, or immediately when new evidence emerges that changes a recommendation.
+- Revisions: Entries are re-reviewed at minimum every 24 months, or immediately when new evidence emerges that changes a recommendation.
+Last-reviewed dates will surface on individual drug pages once the review process is fully active.

 - Corrections: We publish corrections on the relevant drug page and credit the reporter.
-See our corrections contact.
+Report a correction.

 What ExoticRx is — and is not